Leveraging Our Learning for More Effective Coaching and Mentoring

 SESSION 4: February 1, 2023 | 9:00am - 2:00pm | Town School for Boys

 SESSION 5: March 9, 2023 | 9:00am - 2:00pm | French American International School

 In the evolving landscape of education, with retention and support of faculty as an essential priority, mentoring and coaching are vital for long-term success.
 This 5-session series is for novice and experienced coaches who wish to expand their tools and techniques to best equip teachers in their professional growth.
 Join us to learn and apply best practices for engaging in meaningful and productive coaching and mentoring.
 Through small group discussion, individual reflection, scenario analysis, and role play, attendees will learn to better navigate the current reality and develop skills that increase impact and foster resilience and agency.
 Participants will be able to apply their learning between sessions and use the group as thought partners throughout the school year.
 A wide range of resources will be shared.

 - Establish a shared language of coaching frameworks and concepts to foster a collaborative working community

 - Develop a tool box of practical strategies for engaging in coaching conversations

-- Reflect on and leverage new coaching techniques learned from this unique year
+- Reflect on and leverage new coaching techniques

 - Identify and reflect on the ways in which different roles and power dynamics affect our coaching relationships and practices (supervisor, peer to peer, non-supervisory administrator)